You can advertise on FunNode For as low as $2/day! Our unobtrusive ads offer an ideal balance of company impressions and

 Toggle between different chat windows.
-Signed-in players can also leave offline messages.
+You can also visit the dedicated chat site for FunNode.

 Make yourself heard, but please be respectful.
 We have emojis too - see if you can find them ;)

 While the site is free-to-play, it costs time and money to develop and host.
 If you like the site, please consider subscribing - Ravi will appreciate your help

 Click this to see the server statistics.
 In-match, it'll show the match details.

 Whether you're waiting for the server to respond, or waiting for players to join your match, this will show your current status.
 In-match, this will show the last move.

 Now what are you waiting for?
 Let's play!